 80000003 (hex) = System Managed, Last Access Updates Disabled

-- Now, restart Windows 10 PC or Windows explorer to see the changes.
+- Now, restart Windows 11 or 10 PC or Windows explorer to see the changes.

 2] Enable or Disable Last Access Time using Command Prompt